kutlus1/data-science-repo/README.md

 ### Used Car-Price Prediction

 We want to predict the price of a car.
-Let's say we have a website where people can post ad on to sell their used cars.
+Let's say we have a website where people can post an ad to sell their used cars.
-We help the sellers to put a reasonable price with an automatic price recommendation based on the cars features.
+We help the sellers price the car reasonablly with an automatic price recommendation based on the cars features.

 We have an open dataset which contains cars with important features (model, year, mileage etc.) and manifacturer's suggested retail prices.
 We will use this dataset to build a prediction model.